Ryz3D/LHC/README.md

 # The _Large Headache Compiler_

-It's not really large, this project generates assembly and machine code for a little computer with a very limited instruction set.
-As a source it targets a subset of C.
+This project generates assembly and machine code for a little computer with a very limited instruction set.
+As a source it targets a subset of C, so any program can also be compiled using gcc and run on a _proper_ computer and hopefully that yields the same result.
 I fully intend to build a machine capable of executing the generated binaries in hardware, but time will tell if I'm actually able to.

 ## Implemented